 Yet, there are those, who seemingly give us the greatest grief in the physical realm, who are also our dearest soul mates.
 They hold the exact key in their karmic makeup to unlock the chains that bind us to the great Wheel of Cause and Effect.
 Every soul is our salvation.
 There is not one, whom we encounter, who does not offer us the means by which we can evolve.
 They mirror to us what it is that we need to heal.

-When we know the Self within us and we only see it in others, when we understand the nature of the soul and the Law of Karma, we are able to release all judgment, all blame, all condemnation, because we understand that our soul is magnetically attracting these individuals and all of our related experience to us.
+When we know the Self within us and we only see it in others, when we understand the nature of the soul and the Law of Karma, we are able to release all judgment, all blame, all condemnation, because we understand our soul is magnetically attracting these individuals and all of our related experience to us.

 Jesus, the Christ, said, “As the Father has loved me, so have I loved you.
 Now remain in my love.”
-The Master confirms here that the divinity of God that is within him is that which also abides in us, and here, in this understanding, is where we must dwell.
+The Master confirms here the divinity of God that is within him also abides in us, and here, in this understanding, is where we must dwell.
 He goes on to say, “My command is this: Love each other as I have loved you.
 Greater love has no one than this: to lay down one’s life for one’s friends.”
 He asks us to give up our sense of separateness, and to enter Unity Consciousness, to wake from the dream of illusion, so that the joy fully expressed in and through his being may manifest in us, and that our joy may, ultimately, be complete.

 Joy, the radiant Light that permeates our being, is only fully known through the expression of unconditional Love.
 We are now called upon to offer to each, no exceptions, no exclusions, only that which we truly are.
 We must let go the mask of the personality, in order to access the Truth of who we are.
 As we hold up the untainted mirror of the Self, we can then reveal to all others their own Divinity.
 After all, it is true that a stranger is only a friend we haven’t yet met.